 Elements of proper blood pressure measurement technique may seem picayune, but skipping them may cost you - here's how much.

 Accurate and consistent blood pressure (BP) measurement is essential to CVD risk estimation k and to guiding treatment of elevated BP.
-There are a number of common errors in the process of BP measurement that are easy to commit in a busy primary care practice, eg, letting patients sit quietly for 5 minutes before measurement, taking multiple measurements and switching arms.
+There are a number of common errors in the process of BP measurement that are easy to commit in a busy primary care practice, eg, not letting patients sit quietly for 5 minutes before measurement, forgetting to take multiple measurements and switch arms.